Quasi-Experimental Shift-Share Research Designs

 Column 2 of Table 1 therefore summarizes the sample with the service industry excluded.
-The distribution of shocks is now much more regular, with an average of 7.4, a standard deviation of 20.93 and an interquartile range of 6.61.
-The inverse HHI of exposure shares is now relatively high, 191.6 across industry-by-period cells and 58.4 when exposure is aggregated by SIC3 group.
+The distribution of shocks is now much more regular, with an average of 7.4, a standard deviation of 20.9 and an interquartile range of 6.6.
+The inverse HHI of the $s_{nt}$ is also relatively high: 191.6 across industry-by-period cells and 58.4 when exposure is aggregated by SIC3 group.
 The largest shock weights in this column are only 3.4\% across industry-by-periods and 6.5\% across SIC3 groups.
 This suggests a sizable degree of variation at the industry level, consistent with Assumption 2.
 In general, we recommend that researchers report the inverse of the HHI of shock-level average exposure as a simple way of describing their effective sample size.
 A first-stage \emph{F}-statistic, which we discuss appropriate computation of in Section \ref{subsec:A1_A2_tests}, will provide a formal test of the power of the shock variation.

-With Chinese import growth shocks measured in two sequential periods, differences in expected shocks across periods present an obvious threat to the simplest assumption of quasi-experimental shock assignment (Assumption 1) that would typically be addressed by including period fixed effects in the industry-level analysis.
-Column 3 of Table 1 confirms that even within periods there is sizable residual shock variation to implement the SSIV version of this strategy.
-The standard deviation and interquartile range of shock residuals (obtained from regressing shocks on period fixed effects with $s_{nt}$ weights) are only somewhat smaller than in Column 2, despite the higher mean shock in the later period, at 12.6 versus 3.6.
-Motivated by the controls used in an industry-level analysis of similar shocks in \textcite{AADHP2016}, in Column 4 we further explore residual variation from regressing shocks on 10 broad industrial sector fixed effects interacted with period fixed effects.\footnote{See \textcite{Autor2014}, Figure II, for the definitions of these sectors, which aggregate two-digit SIC codes.} These more stringent controls again reduce the variation in shocks only slightly, indicating that there is substantial residual shock variation within periods and industrial sectors.
+Finally, column 3 of Table 1 summarizes the distribution of within-period manufacturing shocks, which would be leveraged by an assumption of conditional quasi-experimental assignment (Assumption 3).
+The column confirms that even conditional on period there is sizable residual shock variation.
+The standard deviation and interquartile range of shock residuals (obtained from regressing shocks on period fixed effects with $s_{nt}$ weights) are only mildly smaller than in Column 2, despite the higher mean shock in the later period, at 12.6 versus 3.6.